 Activity 2: Performing Logistic Regression with a New Feature and Creating a Precision-Recall Curve

 Use scikit-learn's train_test_split to make a new set of training and testing data.
-This time, instead of EDUCATION, use LIMIT_BAL: the account's credit limit.
+This time, instead of EDUCATION, use LIMIT_BAL: the account's credit limit, as the feature.

 Execute the following code to do this: